-- The recruitment of NEETs for the LTT "NEETs training experts" in Stuttgart was primarily done through local pilots and vigorous recruitment through meetings, digital information and follow ups with the NEETs.
+- The recruitment of NEETs for the LTT in Stuttgart was primarily done through the local pilots and vigorous recruitment through meetings, digital information and follow ups with the NEETs.
 Two of the partners in the project were unable to recruit NEETs for the LTT, due to NEETs dropping out.
 This might also be due to the international aspect of traveling for the NEETs, which some of the participants were quite unfamiliar, and comfortable with.
 Some local NEETs from Stuttgart faced the problem that they were part of an educational programme financed by the German national level.
 Quality rules connected to the funding didn't allow too many absences from classes that took part daily.
 Only some students from the programme got the allowance to participate in the LTT in Stuttgart.
 Partners recruited staff closely connected to NEETs, some previously involved in the project and some new to the project.
 This was done to have the NEETs train the trainers, and to secure the scaling of the project in the partner organisation. - Based on the reports from the partners, the recruitment of NEETs was easier for the LTT2, there were more staff members and NEETs familiar with the project. hence the recruitment of "experienced" parties was easier.
 The LTT2 in Borås included a larger number of both NEETs and staff, and most of the parties combined staff and NEETs attending the last LTT with newly recruited participants.
-The staff also utilized contacts that work with NEETs (teachers, counsellors etc) to secure participation. - The Stuttgart partners mainly recruited by approaching NEETs through personal contacts in trainings and other educational or counselling programmes and although through "mouth-to-mouth propaganda" - Some recruitments of the NEETs (i.e., participants with fewer opportunities) took place via Discord, a social media platform targeting gamers and e-sport practitioners.
-These recruitments were made thanks to relationships established on this social media platform during previous projects (Mainly VGR - the We project) - thus; this should not be seen as a recommendation to actors - to try to recruit randomly on Discord without previous bonds being made.
+The staff also utilized contacts that work with NEETs (teachers, counsellors etc) to secure participation. - Two of the partners did not bring NEETS to LTT1 in Stuttgart, and some of the partners brought only new NEETs to Borås.
+All in all, it was a mix of NEETs who were new to the LTT, and some who had attended before.

-Criteria to select target groups and participants can be:
+Thus, criteria to select target groups and participants can be:

-- flexibility of the educational programmes for NEETs: in the N4N pilots in Stuttgart, it turned out to be a big problem that participants from "certified" classes took part in the N4N trainings.
-They were not allowed to miss lessons in their training programmes and thus couldn't participate in any international activity.
-Moreover, they had to pass exams and it was most difficult to find a time slot where they could participate in trainings - personal circumstances (e g childcare for children): We also had the experience that a significantly high share of persons couldn't participate in all sessions because of their family etc
+• flexibility of the educational programmes for NEETs: in the N4N pilots in Stuttgart, it turned out to be a big problem that participants from "certified" classes took part in the N4N trainings.
+They were not allowed to miss lessons in their training programmes

-- consideration of health and mental issues: in the group of NEETs, these issues have to be considered - financial aspects: when working with disadvantaged learners all costs should be covered through funding - motivation: from a potential target group those people with a personal motivation should participate from experience, there are a lot!
+- and thus couldn't participate in any international activity.
+Moreover, the had to pass exams and it was most difficult to find a time slot - travel papers: unfortunately, a surprisingly high share of persons with migration backgrounds don't possess passports and residence papers that would allow them to travel abroad.
+To avoid disappointments, travel papers have to be checked at a very early stage - personal circumstances (e g childcare for children): We also had the experience that a significantly high share of persons cannot travel because of their family etc - consideration of health and mental issues: in the group of NEETs, these issues have to be considered - potential ability to travel internationally: the ability to travel could be supported by the staff travelling with the participants - financial aspects: when working with disadvantaged learners all costs should be covered through funding - motivation: from a potential target group those people with a personal motivation should participate from experience, there are a lot!

-Specific tip for Germany: In classes that are financed through national funding (e g Bildungsgutscheine, linked to AZAV certified classes) the planning has to start long before the training programme starts, the training module is ideally part of the "certified" curriculum, it can for example be linked to classes like English or Social Sciences/Politics.
+Specific tip for Germany: In classes that are financed through national funding (e g Bildungsgutscheine, linked to AZAV certified classes) the planning has to start long before the ERASMUS+ KA1 training programme starts, the mobility module is ideally part of the "certified" curriculum, it can for example be linked to classes like English or Social Sciences/Politics.